Star Wars (film): Casting

-Daniels said he wanted the role of C-3PO after he saw a Ralph McQuarrie concept painting of the character and was struck by the vulnerability in the droid's face.
+Anthony Daniels sought the role of C-3PO after he saw Ralph McQuarrie's concept painting of the character and was struck by the vulnerability in the droid's face.
 After casting Daniels for the physical performance, Lucas intended to hire another actor for the droid's voice.
 According to Daniels, thirty well-established actors auditioned—including Dreyfuss and Mel Blanc—but Daniels received the voice role after one of the actors suggested the idea to Lucas.
+(Note: Attributed to multiple references:)

-Baker as R2-D2 and Mayhew as Chewbacca were cast largely due to their height.
-At 3 feet 8 inches (1.12 m), Baker was offered the role of the diminutive droid immediately after meeting Lucas.
+Kenny Baker (R2-D2) and Peter Mayhew (Chewbacca) were cast largely due to their height.
+At 3 feet 8 inches (1.12 m), Baker was offered the role of the diminutive R2-D2 immediately after meeting Lucas.
 He turned it down multiple times, however, before finally accepting it.
-R2-D2's beeps and squeaks were made by sound designer Ben Burtt by imitating baby noises, recording his voice over an intercom, and finally mixing the sounds together using a synthesizer.
-Mayhew initially auditioned for Vader, but Prowse was cast instead.
-However, when Lucas and Kurtz saw Mayhew's 7 ft 3 in stature, they quickly cast him as Chewbacca.
+R2-D2's beeps and squeaks were made by the film's sound designer, Ben Burtt, by imitating baby noises, recording his voice over an intercom, and finally mixing the sounds together using a synthesizer.
+Mayhew initially auditioned for Vader, but David Prowse was cast instead.
+When Lucas and Kurtz saw Mayhew's 7 ft 3 in stature, they quickly cast him as Chewbacca.
 Mayhew modeled his performance on the mannerisms of animals he observed in public zoos.

 Prowse was originally offered the role of Chewbacca, but turned it down, as he wanted to play the villain.
 Prowse portrayed Vader physically, but Lucas felt his West Country English accent was inappropriate for the character, and selected James Earl Jones for Vader's voice.
 Lucas considered Orson Welles for the voice role, but was concerned his voice would be too familiar to audiences.
-Jones was uncredited cinematically until 1983 (he was credited in the 1978 TV special, Star Wars Holiday Special).
-However, upon the film's release, audiences and critics immediately recognized Jones' voice as Darth Vader.
+Audiences and critics, however, immediately recognized Jones' voice in the film.
+Jones was uncredited as Vader in Star Wars films until 1983, (Note: Attributed to multiple references:) although he was credited in the 1978 television special, Star Wars Holiday Special.

 Design

 During pre-production, Lucas recruited several conceptual designers: Colin Cantwell, who visualized the initial spacecraft models; Alex Tavoularis, who created storyboard sketches from early scripts; and Ralph McQuarrie, who created conceptual images of characters, costumes, props, and scenery.
-McQuarrie's paintings helped the studio visualize the film, which positively influenced their decision to fund the project.
+McQuarrie's paintings helped studio executives visualize the film, which positively influenced their decision to fund the project.
 His artwork also set the visual tone for Star Wars and the rest of the original trilogy.

 The trouble with the future in most futurist movies is that it always looks new and clean and shiny ...
 What is required for true credibility is a used future.